 Okay, to be honest…I can’t help but smile when I hear that a dispute began at his table too.
 I know all the momma’s reading this can relate.
 But Jesus is speaking about important topics, so let’s try to re-focus.

 Jesus responded to his bickering friends, “Satan has asked to sift you as wheat (Luke 22:31).”

-Jesus knew Simon Peter would be sifted as wheat just as we are being sifted every day.
+Jesus knew Simon Peter would be sifted as wheat just as we are being sifted every day during this COVID 19 pandemic.
 But listen to what Jesus said next, “But I have prayed for you, Simon, that your faith may not fail (Luke 22: 31).